-If the child did not begin to study institutionally at the elementary level, he can join the middle level, provided he has passed the ninth grade of general training and passes the music entrance exam.
-In turn, to study the higher level, they must have successfully completed the average level of music (including the level pass test), and the Spanish and History entrance exams; or have completed the pre-university and pass the entrance exams of Mathematics, Spanish and History, in addition to the very rigorous ones of the musical specialty that it intends.
-Additionally, for this type of student who joins formal music education directly at the higher level, it is required that he be no more than 25 years of age and have an academic index equal to or greater than 85 points on average in the Medium level concluded.
-A Provincial Income Commission defines who is approved to begin studying the Bachelor of Music.
-This, regarding formal and institutionalized education, which is governed in Cuba by the National Center of Art Schools (CNEART) for elementary and secondary education, and by the Ministry of Higher Education (MES) and the Ministry of Culture together, for the upper level.
+If the child did not begin to study in the music school at the elementary level, he/she can join the middle level, as long as he/she has passed the ninth grade of regular education and passes the music admission exam.
+Also, in order to enter the higher level, they must have satisfactorily completed the intermediate level of music (including the level pass examination), and the entrance examinations for Spanish and History; or have completed pre-university and passed the entrance examination for Mathematics, Spanish and History, in addition to a very rigorous exam for the music specialty they intend to study.
+Additionally, the students who enter formal music education directly at the higher level, are required to be no more than 25 years of age and possess an academic index equal to or higher than 85 points as an average in the intermediate level.
+A Provincial Selection Committee defines who enters the Bachelor's Degree in Music.
+This, regarding to formal and institutionalized education, which, in Cuba, is governed by the National Center of Art Schools (CNEART) for elementary and middle school education, and by the Ministry of Higher Education (MES) and the Ministry of Culture, for the higher level.

 It is also possible to study music with teachers out of this institutional system.
 One of the activities expressly authorized as Self-Employment (TCP) in Cuba is Professor of music and other arts (sic).
 Thus, both Cubans and interested foreigners can directly hire the services of a music teacher, who must be licensed by the Ministry of Labor for the activity.
 According to consulted data, there are about 460 music and other arts teachers authorized to perform this activity on their own.